Practice Area

 The law at a glance

-Wisconsin right-of-way rules are set out in Wis.
-Stat. § 346.18.
+Wisconsin right-of-way rules are set out in § 346.18.
 Related provisions govern stop-sign and yield-sign yielding (§ 346.46) and emergency-vehicle yielding (§ 346.19).
 A standard failure-to-yield violation carries a forfeiture of roughly $175 and 4 demerit points on your Wisconsin driving record under Trans 101.02.

 The Statute Has Many Faces